How to Deal With Depression at Work

-If you are seeing a doctor to keep your depression symptoms under control, be sure to keep him or her aware of the specific problems you notice while trying to do your best at work.
+If you are seeing a doctor to keep your depression symptoms under control, keep him or her aware of the specific problems you notice while trying to do your best at work.

 Learn Healthy Diversion Techniques

-Perhaps you get so caught up in worrying about things that are yet to happen that you can’t concentrate on anything in the present.
+Perhaps you get so caught up in worrying about things yet to happen that you can’t concentrate on anything in the present.